-This prospectus relates to 42,575 common units representing limited partner interests in Inergy, L.P. that may be offered from time to time by the unitholders named in this prospectus.
-An offering unitholder may sell none, some or all of the common units offered by this prospectus.
+This prospectus relates to 1,144,165 common units representing limited partner interests in Inergy, L.P. that may be offered from time to time by the unitholder named in this prospectus.
+The offering unitholder may sell none, some or all of the common units offered by this prospectus.
+Sales may be at fixed prices, which may be changed, at prices related to the prevailing market prices at the time of sale or at negotiated prices.
 We will not receive any of the proceeds from the sale of the common units offered.

 Our common units are traded on the Nasdaq National Market under the symbol "NRGY."
-On October 3, 2002, the last reported sale price of our common units on the Nasdaq was \$29.00 per common unit.
+On August 25, 2003, the last reported sale price of our common units on the Nasdaq was \$39.50 per common unit.

 Common units are entitled to receive minimum distributions of operating cash of \$0.60 per quarter, or \$2.40 on an annualized basis, before any distributions are paid on senior subordinated units or junior subordinated units, to the extent we have sufficient cash from operations after establishment of cash reserves and payment of fees and expenses, including payments to our general partners.
-For the quarter ended June 30, 2002, we distributed \$0.675 on each of our outstanding common, senior subordinated and junior subordinated units.
+For the quarter ended June 30, 2003, we distributed \$0.75 on each of our outstanding common, senior subordinated and junior subordinated units.